Now Reading

 Principles of Cognitive Therapy

-Now let’s look at how we can use my actions and perceptions to change my feelings.
-Action: As I moved through high school, I made new friends.
-Feeling: As a result, I began to feel more valued.
-Action: In turn, I became more outgoing and open to meeting new people.
-The action of meeting new people changed my feelings about myself and my skin.
-Not only that, the positive feeling resulted in a new behavior – one in which I was more friendly and willing to meet people.
+In this scenario, the action of meeting new people changed my feelings about myself and my skin.
+Not only that, but the positive feeling resulted in a new behavior—one in which I was more friendly and willing to meet people.

 What this means for your life with vitiligo

 The point is this: The event itself is not the cause of your feelings or your inability to love your life.
 Living with a skin disease is not the reason why you can’t love your life.
-Your thoughts, feelings and actions are causing you to be in this space.
-And while that might be hard to hear, it’s good news.
-Because while you might not be able to change your skin, you can change your thoughts and actions, and as a result, your feelings.
+Your thoughts, feelings, and actions are causing you to be in this space.
+And while that might be hard to hear, it’s good news, because while you might not be able to change your skin, you can change your thoughts and actions, and as a result, your feelings.

 Scroll To Top